Particular/docs.particular.net/Content/NServiceBus/config-api-v5.md

 ##### NHibernate

-Starting from NServiceBus V3, NHIbernate persistence is supported via a separate package:
+NHibernate persistence is supported via a separate package:

 * [Relational Persistence Using NHibernate in NServiceBus V3](relational-persistence-using-nhibernate);
 * [Relational Persistence Using NHibernate in NServiceBus V4](relational-persistence-using-nhibernate---nservicebus-4.x);

 ##### In Memory Persistence

-Some scenarios require an in-memory persistence configuration, such as the development environment or a lightweight client not interested in durability across restarts:
+Some scenarios my benefit from an in-memory persistence configuration, such as the development environment or a lightweight client not interested in durability across restarts:

 * `InMemoryFaultManagement()`: configures the fault manager to run in memory.
 * `InMemorySagaPersister()`: configures the saga persistence to run in memory.